TTK4130/ttk4130.github.io/docs/animation.rst

     camera = pj.PerspectiveCamera(position=[0, 0, 7], aspect=6/4)

-We'll then define our scene.
-In pythreejs, we define a scene by passing a list of objects to the *children=* parameter.
+Next, we then define our scene.
+In pythreejs, a scene is defined by passing a list of objects to the *children=* parameter.
 These children represent all the elements contained within the scene, including cameras, light sources and meshes.
 When the scene is rendered, every child object in this list is included and displayed together as part of the scene.
 This allows easy grouping of all objects that make up the 3D environment.
-In this example we'll use directional light as a light source, which we have to set a position and intensity for.
+In this example we use directional light as a light source, which we have to set a position and intensity for.
 Other light sources, such as ambient light, can also be used.

 .. jupyter-execute::